kenkit/neon_installer/README.md

 ## Installation

-Just download the zip file from the release tab on our github repo.
+Just download the setup file from the release tab on our github repo.

-We are working on an automated updater
+This setup will install all required files

 ## Developers